Jack Quinn (baseball): Biography

 During his career, Quinn played alongside 31 different members of the Baseball Hall of Fame and collected two World Series rings in three tries.
 He was also one of the last pitchers in baseball permitted to throw the spitball, grandfathered in along with sixteen others reliant on the pitch when it was banned in 1920.
 He frequently used his spitball after he was grandfathered in, in addition to his fastball, curve, and changeup.

-Quinn was a good hitting pitcher, posting a .184 batting average (248-for-1349) with 90 runs, 38 doubles, eight home runs, 115 runs batted in and drawing 89 bases on balls.
+Quinn posted a .184 batting average (248-for-1349) with 90 runs, 38 doubles, eight home runs, 115 runs batted in and drawing 89 bases on balls.
 He recorded a .969 fielding percentage including playing several games in the outfield.

+Quinn died in Pottsville, Pennsylvania on April 17, 1946, three months after being diagnosed with a liver infection.
+His wife passed on July 9, 1940 in Dolton, Illinois due to injuries related to a fall and necessary amputation of her right leg.

 In 2006, Jack Quinn was inducted posthumously into the National Polish-American Sports Hall of Fame.

-Quinn died in Pottsville, Pennsylvania, at the age of 62.